What did you work on in 2018?

 If you could change one thing in Digital Health, what would it be?

 The Regulatory Environment.
 Digital Health is made up of a broad array of technologies and approaches.
-It isn’t easily squeezed into a particular regulatory “bin”, and as such, would benefit from being offered a wider berth, in particular during these early evolutionary years.
+It isn’t easily squeezed into a particular regulatory “bin” and, as such, would benefit from being offered a wider berth, in particular during these early evolutionary years.
 Cross-pollination of various digital technologies is likely to yield significant new solutions across a broad spectrum of the health care domain.
-A regulatory environment that is poised to assist in this evolution could offer a significant advantage to all stakeholders.
+A regulatory environment poised to assist in this evolution could offer a significant advantage to all stakeholders.

 What do you think is the most over-hyped technology?